ChadDevOps/Marlin-Ender-3-Max/README.md

 # Mods

-In order to use this config with the mods listed below, run the following comments:
+In order to use this config with the mods listed below, run the following commands (or modify as needed):

 ```
 M301 P37.01 I5.19 D66.01 ;gulf coast hotend
 M92 E139.28 ; WINSINN Dual Gear Extruder
+M92 E147.71 ;set E-Steps for 0.6mm nozzle with WINSINN Dual Gear Extruder
+M205 J0.1 ;set Junction Deviation
+M900 K0.20 ;set linear advance
+M420 Z0 ; turn off fade height or set to X mm
 M500 ;save
 ```
 NOTE: I still recommend that you calibrate your E-Steps (139.28 above).